-5.2.1.8 Management Working Group
+5.2.1.7 Management Working Group

-It is the decision-making body of Multicert CA, ad its members are directly appointed and / or destitute by Multicert's Board of Directors.
+It is the decision-making body of Multicert PKI.

-The mission of the Management Working Group is mainly based on decision-making which is important and critical to the proper operation of Multicert CA, enhancing the revision and approval of all documents and policies of the CA. The Management Working Group is also responsible for naming and/or destitution members of the other Working Groups and the safekeeping of some sensitive artefacts (authentication tokens, etc.).
+The mission of the Management Working Group is mainly based on decision-making which is important and critical to the proper operation of Multicert CA, enhancing the revision and approval of all documents and policies of the CA's proposed by the Authentication Working Group.
+The Management Working Group is also responsible for naming and/or destitution members of the other Working Groups and the safekeeping of some sensitive artefacts (authentication tokens, ...).